 1.2 Bivariate (correlations)

-If there are two variables involved in your analysis, you tend to find correlations.
-The two variables can be independent or dependent.
-For example, you might want to categorize students based on their average marks and branch of study –
+If there are two variables in your analysis, you tend to find correlations.
+The two variables can be independent or dependent on one another.
+For example, you might want to categorize students on the basis of their average marks and branch of study:

 |Group #||Avg.
 Marks||Branch|